How Crystalline is Low-Density Amorphous Ice?: Abstract

 \section{Abstract}

-Low-density amorphous ice (LDA) is one of the most common solid materials in the Universe and influences a myriad of cosmological phenomena.
-In fundamental research, it is the potential key material for understanding the many famous anomalies of liquid water.
-Despite its significance, the structural nature of LDA remains heavily debated.
-It is unclear if LDA is a glassy state representing a liquid state or a heavily disordered crystal.
-Here we show that the experimental structure factor of LDA is best reproduced computationally by small ice grains with amorphous regions at the grain boundaries.
-Moreover, LDA materials made through different routes crystallise to give ice I with different stacking characteristics.
-These results suggest LDA is not truly amorphous but instead a partially crystalline material.
-Going forward, great care is needed in concluding from diffraction data if materials are truly glassy or instead partially crystalline states.
+Low-density amorphous ice (LDA) is one of the most common solid materials in the Universe and a key material for understanding the many famous anomalies of liquid water.
+Yet, despite its significance and its discovery dating nearly 90 years, the structure of LDA is debated.
+It is unclear if LDA is a glassy state representing a liquid or a heavily disordered crystal; indeed, two forms (LDA-I and LDA-II) have been discussed as amorphous and partially crystalline in the literature, respectively.
+Here, with two widely used water models, we show that the experimental structure factor of LDA is best reproduced computationally by a partially crystalline structure.
+Models for both LDA-I and LDA-II are highly similar, with differences only due to subtle differences in crystallinity and/or experimental error.
+Further support for this structural model of LDA comes from experiment: if LDA is partially crystalline, then its route to formation should result in different nanocrystallite cubicities, and thus give rise to different cubicities upon recrystallisation.
+This memory effect of LDA's creation route is observed and it is incompatible with a fully amorphous material.
+The results present a unified computational and experimental view that LDA is not fully amorphous but instead a partially crystalline material.
+This impacts LDA's many roles in nature and potentially our understanding of liquid water.
+Furthermore, the ``re-identification'' of such an intensely studied material highlights that great care will be needed when classifying the nature of glassy materials going forward.